An air-conditioned Malaysian ETS train

 Bangkok or southern Thailand to Langkawi

-Take the International Express from Bangkok or Hat Yai to Padang Bear and an an onward train to Arau, a small station in Malaysia not far from the Thai border, see the train timetable above.
+Take the International Express from Bangkok or Hat Yai to Padang Bear and an onward train to Arau, a small station in Malaysia not far from the Thai border, see the train timetable above.
 From Arau, it's a short taxi ride to the ferry jetty at Kuala Perlis. www.langkawi-ferry.com sails from Kuala Perlis to Langkawi about every 30 minutes between 07:00 & 19:00, sailing time 1h15, fare 18 Ringgit each way, no advance reservation necessary.

 Back to top